ARWNI2S/TheCorporateWars/whitepaper/game-basics/corporations/licensed-operations/mercantile-freight/README.md

     visible: true
 ---

-# Mercantile and Freight
+# Freight Transport

-Mercantile and freight are the backbone of the interstellar economy.
-The ability to move goods, supplies, and people efficiently defines the success of any corporation.
-Specialized companies are responsible for connecting markets, distributing manufactured products, and keeping key communication routes operational by managing fleets of freighters, exchange stations, and logistical networks.
+Freight transport is the backbone of the interstellar economy: the ability to move goods, supplies, and people efficiently defines the success of any _Polity_.

+Specialized corporations are responsible for connecting markets, distributing manufactured products, and keeping key communication routes operational by managing fleets of freighters, exchange stations, and logistical networks.

-Corporations must optimize their transport routes, ensure the protection of their convoys, and establish trade agreements with clients and strategic partners.
-A well-managed transportation infrastructure not only enables the efficient flow of goods but can also be used to monopolize markets, control prices, and exert influence over emerging economies.
+Corporations must optimize their transport routes, ensure convoy protection, and establish trade agreements with clients and strategic partners.

+A well-managed transport infrastructure not only enables the efficient flow of goods but can also be used to monopolize markets, control prices, and exert influence over emerging economies.

 ***

 {% hint style="warning" %}
-Operating in interstellar mercantile and freight is the most direct way to engage in the interstellar economy.
-It is the most suitable field for players who prefer exploration, searching for new opportunities, and facing challenges with limited resources.
+Operating in interstellar freight is the most direct way to engage with the high-level economy: risky investments, often made blindly.
 {% endhint %}